pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 I'm not talking at all, but I just have NFTs there.
-And you see, that's a token here, and which belongs to a particular contract, and I can check on the Porygon scan what kind of contract that is, this particular contract that even created, and then which we just saw some kind of NFTs.
+And you see, that's a token here, and which belongs to a particular contract, and I can check on the Polygonscan what kind of contract that is, this particular contract that Ivan created, and then which we just saw some kind of NFTs.
 So you see, it's all, actually, these are just interfaces to the information